 As we prepare to enjoy the Super Bowl each year, let us take this opportunity to help those in need enjoy a meal.
 Please bring in non-perishable food items in January and February.
 We will also take a monetary donation at one service which will go to buy food for the LARS food pantry.

 For more information about Souper Bowl for Caring, visit their website: http://www.souperbowl.org

-On the first Saturday of every month volunteers to staff Elizabeth House to help feed the people of Laurel.
+On the first Saturday of every month, volunteers from Emmanuel staff Elizabeth House to help feed the people of Laurel.
 Sign up to volunteer online HERE.